Resolving the Debate Between Boltzmann and Gibbs Entropy: Relative Energy Window Eliminates Thermodynamic Inconsistencies and Allows Negative Absolute Temperatures

 to several example systems.
 One may think that converting an absolute energy constraint to a relative energy constraint would not affect the calculation of entropy significantly.
 However, as seen in Table \ref{tbl:comparison}, we conclusively show that using a relative constraint preserves the degrees of freedom of a system and thus leads to thermodynamically consistent behavior for various isolated systems with few degrees of freedom.\\ \\

-\textit{Application of the modified entropy to example systems: $d$-dimensional monoatomic ideal gas.} Consider a $d$-dimensional monoatomic ideal gas consisting of $N$ atoms of mass $m$ each, occupying a total volume $V$.
-This system has unbounded energy levels and thus should not have negative temperature, as correctly argued by Dunkel and Hilbert\cite{Dunkel2014}.
+First, we consider a $d$-dimensional monatomic ideal gas consisting of $N$ atoms of mass $m$ each, occupying a total volume $V$.
+This system has unbounded energy levels (since there is no upper limit on the classical kinetic energy of a particle) and thus should not have negative absolute temperature, as correctly argued by Dunkel and Hilbert\cite{Dunkel2014}.
 The volume of the phase space for this system is \cite{Dunkel2006}

 Further, the number of states can be written as